 On July 29, 2022, the Company filed its original Verified Complaint for Breach of Contract and Specific Performance (the "Streicher Complaint") against J. Streicher Financial, LLC ("Streicher") in the Court of Chancery of the State of Delaware (the "Chancery Court"), styled AutoLotto, Inc. dba Lottery.com v.
 J. Streicher Financial, LLC (Case No. 2022-0661-MTZ).
 In the Streicher Complaint, the Company alleged that Streicher breached the contract entered into by the parties on March 9, 2022 and demanded that Streicher return \$16,500,000 it owes to the Company.
 On September 26, 2022, the Chancery Court entered an order in favor of the Company, Granting with Modifications Company's Motion for Partial Summary Judgment in the amount of \$16,500,000 (the "Streicher Judgment").
 On October 27, 2022, the Chancery Court further awarded the Company \$397,037 in attorney's fees (the "Fee Order").
 On November 15, 2022, the Company initiated efforts against Streicher to seek collections on the Judgment.
 On December 8, 2022, the Company's prior attorney Skadden, Arps, Slate, Meagher & Flom, LLP ("Skadden") filed its Combined Motion to Withdraw as Counsel and For a Charging Lien in amount of \$3,024,201 for legal fees unpaid by Company ("Skadden's Motion").
 On December 30, 2022, the Company filed its response to Skadden's Motion, alleging that the Chancery Court should deny Skadden's Motion for a Charging Lien as a matter of law or, in the alternative, limit the charging lien to the amount of the attorneys' fees awarded by the Fee Order.
 As of the date of this Report, the Chancery Court has not set Skadden's Motion for an oral hearing, nor has it entered an order on the motion.
-On January 20, 2023, faced with post-judgment discovery and depositions, Streicher remitted a partial payment towards the Judgment amount of \$75,000 on February 13, 2023, Streicher made another payment towards the Judgment in the amount of \$75,000 on February 28, 2023, which it failed to make.
-The Company intends to fully collect on the Judgment and shall p
+On January 20, 2023, faced with post-judgment discovery and depositions, Streicher remitted a partial payment towards the Judgment in the amount of \$75,000.
+On February 13, 2023, Streicher made another payment towards the Judgment in the amount of \$50,000 and had agreed to make another payment in the amount of \$75,000 on February 28, 2023, which it failed to make.
+The Company intends to fully collect on the Judgment and shall pursue all legal and equitable means to enforce the Judgment against Streicher until the Judgment is fully satisfied.
+See "Item 1A.
+Risk Factors - Legal Proceedings Risks - We may not recover amounts owed to us from J. Streicher Financial, LLC" for further information.